leqsar/rock-paper-scissors-extended/README.md

 - View the optimal layout for the game depending on their device's screen size
 - Play Rock, Paper, Scissors against the computer
-- Maintain the state of the score after refreshing the browser _(optional)_
 - Play Rock, Paper, Scissors, Lizard, Spock against the computer
+- Maintain the state of the score after refreshing the browser
+- Switch between simple and advanced versions of the game

 ### Screenshot